-Under the Section 8 Management Assessment Program (SEMAP), HUD requires the CCHA to review a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure HQS compliance [24 CFR, Part 985].
+Under the Section 8 Management Assessment Program (SEMAP), HUD requires the CCHA to review a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure compliance with applicable housing quality standards [24 CFR, Part 985].
 (See Chapter 16 for additional information about SEMAP requirements).